 Party organisation is pivotal to the success of populist radical right (PRR) parties, yet until recently it has remained an overlooked topic in the field.
 My research has delved into the ‘black box’ of PRR party organisations by looking at their grassroots memberships and structures.
 I conducted the first ever comparative survey of PRR party members and carried out over 100 interviews with members and officials, offering a unique perspective on the internal dynamics of these parties.

-I have completed two book manuscripts on the topic.
-Grassroots Women in the Populist Radical Right (forthcoming with Oxford University Press) shows that women PRR party members are key actors in the organisational development, electoral expansion and growing normalisation of the populist radical right.
-Youth Wings of the Populist Radical Right (forthcoming with Oxford University Press) finds that youth wings act as motors of professionalisation, socialisation and internationalisation in contemporary PRR parties.
+I have two books on the topic, both published with Oxford University Press.
+Grassroots Women in the Populist Radical Right shows that women PRR party members are key actors in the organisational development, electoral expansion and growing normalisation of the populist radical right.
+Youth Wings of the Populist Radical Right finds that youth wings act as motors of professionalisation, socialisation and internationalisation in contemporary PRR parties.

 - Winner of the ECPR Extremism & Democracy Best Paper Prize 2023.